itas109/CSerialPort/README.md

 CSerialPort v3.0.0.171216 - v4.3.1.240204 is licensed under the LGPLv3

-CSerialPort v4.3.2.250203 - latest is licensed under the [LGPLv3 with LGPL-3.0-linking-exception](LICENSE)
+CSerialPort v4.3.2.250203 - present is licensed under the [LGPLv3 with LGPL-3.0-linking-exception](LICENSE)